 Nearly everyone experiences back pain at some point in their lives, making it one of the most common reasons people go to the doctor.
 Chances are you’ve probably felt that dull aching, sharp pain or tingling or burning sensation in your lower back muscles.
-You may have even had pain or weakness in your leg, hip or the bottom of your foot, depending on the cause of your pain.
+You may have even had pain or weakness in your leg, hip or the bottom of your foot, depending on the cause of your pain, which may include:

-If you are experiencing chronic lower back pain, there is hope – many nonsurgical treatment options can eliminate all symptoms and complications associated with chronic back pain.
-Norton Leatherman Spine Center specialists may suggest a variety of nonsurgical treatment options, including:
+If you are experiencing chronic lower back pain, there is hope – many nonsurgical treatment options can eliminate all symptoms and complications associated with this frustrating condition.
+Norton Leatherman Spine Center specialists may suggest a variety of nonsurgical chronic back pain treatment options, including:

 - Physical therapy

 - Cold/heat therapy